 Natural Diet

-Smaller snakes like the ring-necked snake, garter snake, and the California green snake typically eat a diet of insects but will also eat salamanders, lizards, frogs, worms, and other smaller snakes.
+Small snakes like the ring-necked snake, garter snake, and the California green snake typically eat a diet of insects but will also eat salamanders, lizards, frogs, worms, rodents, and other smaller snakes.
 Many of these smaller snakes are not dangerous to humans, but you should always use caution around any snake, especially if you are inexperienced because some bites can cause serious injury even if they are non-venomous.

 Captive Diet

-You will primarily feed your smaller snakes a diet of crickets, earthworms, and mealworms.
-Since these insects don’t have bones, you may need to provide your captive snake with a calcium supplement, and if you don’t use UVB lighting, you will also need a vitamin D3 supplement.
-Luckily these two nutrients are often packaged together.
 You will dust the insects with the supplement shortly before feeding them to your pet.
-The insects you feed your snake will need to be gut loaded, which means they should be fed with nutritious vegetable matter at least 24 hours before giving them to your pet.
-Always purchase your insects instead of finding them around your home because wild bugs can contain parasites that could cause a health problem for your pet.
+The insects you feed your snake will need to be gut loaded, which means they should be fed with nutritious food at least 24 hours before giving them to your pet.
+Always purchase your insects instead of finding them around your home because wild bugs can harbor pathogens that could cause health problems for your pet.

 What Do Medium-Sized Snakes Eat?